 A Joint Venture is when two or more parties or companies join forces with a view to make profits or share losses.
 However Joint Ventures do not legally exist in Thai Law.
 They are merely an understanding between the parties or companies stated in a contractual format that binds them.
 The contract is not registered in any Thai government body.

 There are essentially two types of Joint Ventures:

 1.Incorporated Joint Venture

-Joint Ventures in Thailand are most common between Thai nationals and foreigners.
-For this reason, it must be noted that if the Joint Venture is intended to be a majority of foreign shareholding, that it must be registered under the Foreign business laws in Thailand.
-That is, either governed by the Foreign Business Act, or may also have Board of Investment Privileges.
-This can also fall under the Amity Treaty.
+Joint Ventures in Thailand are most common found between Thai nationals and Foreigners.
+It must be noted that if the Joint Venture is intended to be a majority of foreign shareholders, its status needs to change and must be registered under the Foreign Business Laws of Thailand.
+It will be governed by the Foreign Business Act or it may also have Board of Investment privileges.
+It can also fall under the Amity Treaty.